svtechnmaa/charts/kubernetes/mage-ai/README.md

 ### 🔧 Global Settings

 - Set `pullCode: true` to pull pipeline code from `https://github.com/svtechnmaa/netlogic_ETL_pipelines.git` into the shared volume.
-- If `pullCode: false`, **require** to manually mount the pipeline code (e.g., for offline environments).
+- If `pullCode: false`, manually mount the pipeline code (e.g., for offline environments).
-- If set `pullCode: false`, not pull code manually will lead to pv mount of pipeline empty then result in missing or overwritten pipeline code.
+- Leaving `hostPath` empty may result in missing or overwritten pipeline code.
 - Set `hostPathPV.enabled: true` to use hostPath volumes.
 - Set `storageClass: seaweedfs-storage` to use SeaweedFS.
 - Provide GitHub credentials (`user`, `token`) for private repo access.